Methodical101/SMA-v2/README.md

    - Tracks profit/loss for each strategy
    - Applies trading fees and downtime penalties
 4. **Reporting**: Generates daily totals and evaluation logs showing performance of each SMA period

+The analyzer (`tools/Analyze.py`) now also recognizes forced-liquidation log entries (marked by `FORCE-LIQUIDATED`) and includes those final forced closes in the per-SMA aggregates.

 ## Trading Logic